happypeter/edocs/soho.md

   - https://youtu.be/XWpdDXKeCtA?t=3
   - https://item.jd.com/66874460142.html  (purchased)
     - have curtain if needed https://item.jd.com/66987839616.html
-- boxes needed with the closet?
-  - easily approachable
-    - 1 sock box: 10widthx10hightx50deep 1 8th of the $white_box_size enough for 30-40 pairs(folded the MarinKondo way)
-    - 2 underwear/t-shirt box: each is 20widthx10hightx50deep, 1/4 $white_box_size
-    - 2 shoe boxes: together share a $white_box_size
-    - 1 outwear box: each is $white_box_size

 ## project_box_system
 - intro: This is part of my shelf_box_system. the goal is to have a set of boxes, that follow a fixed standards, so they are nicely aline of stack together. ikea also has the storage unit concepts, I think I am doing something similar https://www.ikea.com/kr/en/p/sopprot-pull-out-storage-unit-transparent-white-80376481/ .